albertocubeddu/extensionOS/README.md

 ### Not Urgent, Not Important

+-  [ ] Workflow to update the models automatically.
 -  [ ] **Prompt Factory**: Add the ability to build workflows.
 -  [ ] **Prompt Factory**: Add the option to select which LLM to use for each prompt.
 -  [ ] Remove all the silly comments, maybe one day....